Marquay McDaniel

-Marquay McDaniel (born April 20, 1984) is a former professional Canadian football wide receiver.
-He played for 10 seasons in the Canadian Football League (CFL), six with the Calgary Stampeders and four with the Hamilton Tiger-Cats.
+Marquay McDaniel (born April 20, 1984) is the receivers coach for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He is a former professional Canadian football wide receiver who played for 10 seasons in the CFL, six with the Calgary Stampeders and four with the Hamilton Tiger-Cats.
 He was originally signed by the Denver Broncos as an undrafted free agent in 2007.
 McDaniel was named a CFL All-Star in 2013, and won a Grey Cup championship in 2014.
 He played college football for the Hampton Pirates.

 Professional career

 Hamilton Tiger-Cats

 In his rookie season McDaniel played in all 18 games and led the CFL with 2,535 all-purpose yards.
 He had 688 yards and three touchdowns on 57 receptions, 1,153 yards on 57 kickoff returns, 615 yards on 73 punt returns and 79 yards on five missed-field goal returns.
 He was Hamilton’s nominee for the CFL's Most Outstanding Rookie Award.
 He had six catches for 100 yards in the Ticats’ East semifinal loss to BC.

 In 2010 McDaniel started all 18 regular-season games for the Tiger-Cats and finished second on the club in receiving yards with 998.
 He made 76 catches with seven of the grabs going for touchdowns.
 He also returned 15 kickoffs for 332 yards and six punts for 46 yards.
 McDaniel had six catches for 85 yards in the East semifinal.

 2011 was a down year for McDaniel as he only saw action in one game, making four catches for 60 yards in a July 16 contest against the Saskatchewan Roughriders.
 Shortly after being released by Hamilton on Aug.
 31, he signed with the Stampeders and spent the remainder of the season on Calgary’s practice roster.